A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: The Lie manifolds associated to the generalized -body problem

 \begin{remark} We will now define a Lie manifold structure on $\oX$, as well as on any of the intermediate blow-ups leading all the way up to $\XGV \coloneqq [\oX: \SS_{\maF}]$.
 At first, the Lie manifold structure on $\oX$ is defined by the action of $X$ on itself and on $\ol X$ as described in Example \ref{ex.basic.LM.1}, namely, the structural Lie algebra of vector fields $\maWeucl$ on $\oX$ is $\maWeucl \coloneqq \CI(\oX)X$.
 We have already described in \cite{AMN1} and in then in the Introduction of this paper how to get from~$\ol X$ to~$\XGV$ by iterated blow-ups.
 On any of these intermediate blow-ups~$\wihat X$ Theorem~\ref{theorem.mainAMN1} defines an action of~$X$ (as a Lie group) on~$\wihat X$ extending smoothly the translation action.
 Deriving this Lie group action yields a Lie algebra action of~$X$ on $\wihat X$, given by a linear map $E:X\to \Gamma(\wihat X)$, which in fact provides smooth extensions of all constant vector fields on~$X$ to the compactification $\wihat X$.
 In general $E(X)$ will not vanish at the boundary, but it will be tangent to the boundary, see below for further discussion.

-On all these blow-ups leading to the Georgescu-Vasy space $\XGV$, the euclidean metric will be compatible with the Lie manifold structure on the (intermediate) blow-ups, since we are performing only boundary blow-ups.
+On all these blow-ups leading to the Georgescu--Vasy space $\XGV$, the Euclidean metric will be compatible with the Lie manifold structure on the (intermediate) blow-ups, since we are performing only boundary blow-ups.

 An alternative way to obtain the Lie manifold structure on all the iterated blow-ups~$\wihat X$, including $\XGV$ is to use Remark~\ref{rem.boundary.Lie} to define the Lie manifold structure inductively, starting from the Lie manifold structure on~$\ol X$.
 It is easy to check by induction over the iterated blow-ups that this construction yields the same Lie manifold structures as above.